 While it makes sense to buy some items in bulk, foods like oils, eggs, fresh produce, flour, spices and prepared food should only be bought in small quantities.

+As you can see, there are many things you can buy in bulk.
 Many healthy foods can be purchased in bulk at discounted prices.

 However, buying perishable products like fresh produce and eggs should be avoided to cut back on food waste and avoid consuming spoiled foods.